Today on the grill: Pepe Nogues, Director of Academies

 Pepe Nogues is the Director of the Barça Academies managed by ISL across the USA.

-Every year, Pepe organizes and coordinates a team of 6 people, responsible for 2,000 aspiring players in 6 different states of the United States.
+Every year, Pepe organizes and coordinates a team of 6 people, responsible for 2,000 aspiring your soccer players in 6 different states of the United States.

 The Barça Academy US includes boys and girls between the ages of 5 and 18, and offers all year long soccer programs and events and tournaments, with the goal of developing new soccer talent and spreading the FC Barcelona sports’ values.